seren/aws-token-refresh/README.md

   - Something else (there are [many options](https://www.google.com/search?q=2-factor+authentication+download) including CLI-based tools.
 Keywords to search for include: TOTP, MFA, and 2FA)

 ## Usage
 - To get credentials: `token <profilename>`
 - To export credentials into environment variables: `awsenv <profilename>`

 ## Getting started

 **Warning:** The `config` file is recreated each time.
 Any customizations should be done in the `credentials` file or the profile files.

+### File and shell changes

+Run the `setup.sh` script or perform the following four steps manually:

 1. Clone the git repo into a local directory (we'll be using `~/aws-token-refresh` in these examples):